John, King of England: Early life

 Richard began discussions about a potential alliance with Philip II in Paris during 1187, and the next year Richard gave homage to Philip in exchange for support for a war against Henry.
-Richard and Philip fought a joint campaign against Henry, and by the summer of 1189 the king made peace, promising Richard the succession.
+Richard and Philip fought a joint campaign against Henry, and by the summer of 1189 Henry made peace, promising Richard the succession.
 John initially remained loyal to his father, but changed sides once it appeared that Richard would win.
 Henry died shortly afterwards.

 Richard's reign (1189–1199)

 When Richard became king in September 1189, he had already declared his intention of joining the Third Crusade.
 He set about raising the huge sums of money required for this expedition through the sale of lands, titles and appointments, and attempted to ensure that he would not face a revolt while away from his empire.
 John was made Count of Mortain, was married to the wealthy Isabella of Gloucester, and was given valuable lands in Lancaster and the counties of Cornwall, Derby, Devon, Dorset, Nottingham and Somerset, all with the aim of buying his loyalty to Richard whilst the King was on crusade.
 Richard retained royal control of key castles in these counties, thereby preventing John from accumulating too much military and political power.
 The King named his four-year-old nephew Arthur as his heir.
 In return, John promised not to visit England for the next three years, thereby in theory giving Richard adequate time to conduct a successful crusade and return from the Levant without fear of John seizing power.
 Richard left political authority in England—the post of justiciar—jointly in the hands of Bishop Hugh de Puiset and William de Mandeville, 3rd Earl of Essex, and made William Longchamp, the Bishop of Ely, his chancellor.
 Mandeville immediately died, and Longchamp took over as joint justiciar with Puiset, which would prove a less than satisfactory partnership.
 Eleanor, the queen mother, convinced Richard to allow John into England in his absence.

 The political situation in England rapidly began to deteriorate.
 Longchamp refused to work with Puiset and became unpopular with the English nobility and clergy.
 John exploited this unpopularity to set himself up as an alternative ruler with his own royal court, complete with his own justiciar, chancellor and other royal posts, and was happy to be portrayed as an alternative regent, and possibly the next king.
 Armed conflict broke out between John and Longchamp, and by October 1191 Longchamp was isolated in the Tower of London with John in control of the city of London, thanks to promises John had made to the citizens in return for recognition as Richard's heir presumptive.
 At this point Walter of Coutances, the Archbishop of Rouen, returned to England, having been sent by Richard to restore order.
 John's position was undermined by Walter's relative popularity and by the news that Richard had married whilst in Cyprus, which presented the possibility that Richard would have legitimate children and heirs.